You've been around the block. But who were you before the block?

 Even as kids, the Challengers had a presence that commanded the playground.

 They liked to yell and be physical.
 They relished a challenge and always wanted to raise the stakes.
 Somewhere, they learned that they must squash any vulnerability in or around them.
 It was not okay to be weak in any way.
-These children armored themselves with strength and assertiveness, often becoming both intimidating and but also the defenders of the underdogs or the vulnerable.
+These children armored themselves with strength and assertiveness, often intimidating — but also the first ones to defend the kid getting picked on.

 Type 9: The Peaceful Mediators